 - difficulty communicating

-- changes in mood, judgement or personality.
+- changes in mood, judgment or personality.

 It usually gets worse over time.
-With
+It is

 What causes dementia?

 commonest cause of dementia.
 Damaged tissue builds up in the

 brain to form deposits called ‘plaques’ and ‘tangles’.
 These cause